BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Description

-This library includes a suit of functoids that provides many methods for safely creating, manipulating, and comparing strings that you can use this inside BizTalk Mapper.
+This library includes a suite of functoids that provide many methods for safely creating, manipulating, and comparing strings, which you can use in BizTalk Mapper.

 String Constant functoid

-This functoid allows you to set constant values (strings) inside de maps.
+This functoid allows you to set constant values (strings) inside the maps.

 Parameters